-Camden Drawn - Marianna Madriz
+Camden Commissions - Marianna Madriz

 With the support of House of Illustration, Swiss Cottage Gallery has launched the Camden Drawn project, inviting artists and illustrators to interpret Camden and show their work at Swiss Cottage Library from May 2017 to February 2018.
 By bringing what is outside in, the works are a fun representation of the diversity, community and adventure of Camden life!